BREAST AUGMENTATION ORLANDO

 Breast augmentation does not correct severely drooping breasts.
 If you want your breasts to look fuller and to be lifted due to sagging, a breast lift (also known as a mastopexy) can often be done at the same time as your augmentation or may require a separate operation.
 Dr. Azad will assist you in making this decision.
 If you have questions about breast enhancement or want to request a consultation at Dr. Azad’s office in Orlando, please fill out the form below.

 Boob Job Orlando Slang - Breast Augmentation is often called a "Boob Job."
-Dr. Azad understands this term but feels it lacks the true effort of the patient and his skills.
+Dr. Azad understands this term but feels it lacks the genuine effort of the patient and his skills.
 The Doc and the practice feel like this should not be work but a work of art!

 Breast Augmentation Types